StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

     $ helm install --set ingress.enabled=true storeconnect/frost-server

-Or if you want to enable it in your `my-release` release:
+Or if you want to enable it in your current living `my-release` release:

     $ helm upgrade --set ingress.enabled=true my-release storeconnect/frost-server